 The center’s creation has been supported by Carnegie India’s Founders Committee, a group of Indian and international donors.
 The goal of the committee is to secure the financial stability of the center, thereby ensuring that Carnegie’s work remains fully independent and reinforcing Carnegie’s reputation for integrity and objectivity.

-Carnegie India offers one- to four-month internships to support the center’s activities in research, communications, and development.
-Interns are an integral part of Carnegie’s growing global network, which includes offices in Beijing, Beirut, Brussels, Moscow, New Delhi, and Washington.
+Carnegie India offers one- to four-month internships.
+Interns are an integral part of Carnegie's growing global network, which includes offices in Beijing, Beirut, Brussels, Moscow, New Delhi, and Washington.

 Internships are unpaid.
 Carnegie India is not able to provide information on possible external sources of funding or provide assistance for visa-related matters.
 Applicants are advised to check with their academic institutions for information about available sources of internship funding.